- Asia & the Middle East

 We spend today visiting the different tribal groups that live in this area, taking time to learn about their culture and customs.
 This is one of the most traditional areas of Angola and visitors are rare, but the local people are friendly and welcoming.

-Drive to the village of Cangolo to meet two different ethnic groups; the Nguendelengo people, who live by hunting, gathering and rearing livestock, and the Mucubal.
+Drive to the village of Garganta.
+Here we meet the Nguendelengo people, who live by hunting, gathering and rearing livestock, and number just three or four hundred individuals.

 Day 10 – Hoque – Lubango – Luanda

-Drive to Hoque where we meet our last traditional tribe of Angola, the Handa.
-From here continue to Lubango and fly back to Luanda.
+Drive to Hoque where we meet our last traditional tribe of Angola, the Handa, with their enormous beaded necklaces and complex hairstyles.
+Continue to Lubango and visit the Tunda Vala escarpment, then fly back to Luanda.

 Day 11 – Luanda

-Visit Santiago Beach to see the numerous shipwrecks in the bay and later transfer to the airport for your onward flight.
+Visit the shipwrecks of Santiago Beach then transfer to the airport for your onward flight.

 Day 1 – Luanda